UnderScorePT/wazuh-thehive-integration/README.md

 ***STEP5 - Final integration step - enabling the integration in the Wazuh manager configuration file*** <br>

-You will need to use your preferred text editor to modify `/var/ossec/etc/ossec.conf` and insert the below code.
+You will need to modify `/var/ossec/etc/ossec.conf` and insert the below code.
 You will need to insert the IP address for your The Hive server inside the `<hook_url>` tags as well as insert your API key inside the `<api_key>` tags.
-I have placed the code in my case just under the `</global>` tag in the config, make sure that your indentations match up to avoid running into issues.

 ```
 <ossec_config>